Om Jai Jagadish: Production

+Development

-Originally, Yash Raj Films wanted to rope in director Anupam Kher with his script and also wished to produce it, in a condition that the director managed to rope in Aamir Khan (Om), Shah Rukh Khan (Jai), Salman Khan (Jagadish), Rani Mukerji (Ayesha), Kajol (Neetu) & Preity Zinta (Pooja) to play the leading characters.
-However, surprisingly, all the actors declined the film stating date problems and the project was eventually produced by Vashu Bhagnani and released by Saregama.
+Originally, Yash Raj Films wanted to rope in director Anupam Kher with his script and also wished to produce it, on the condition that the director managed to rope in Aamir Khan (Om), Shah Rukh Khan (Jai), Salman Khan (Jagadish), Rani Mukerji (Ayesha), Kajol (Neetu) & Preity Zinta (Pooja) to play the leading characters.
+However, all the actors declined the film stating date problems and the project was eventually produced by Vashu Bhagnani and released by Saregama.
 Tabu was initially part of the film but walked out before its completion.
+This added to the film's pre-release challenges.

+Filming

-This added to the film's pre-release challenges.Some parts of the film is shot in Dunedin, New Zealand.
-The university campus is University of Otago's campus.
-In the film, the location referred to as Atlanta, United States is Dunedin, New Zealand.
+Some parts of the film were shot in Dunedin, New Zealand.
+The university campus shown in the film is the University of Otago.

 Music

-The music was composed by Anu Malik, and the lyrics were written by Sameer.
-The soundtrack has the following songs:
+The music was composed by Anu Malik, with lyrics written by Sameer.